3141592653589/decimales/README.md

 # decimales
-My first repository on Git
+My first repositor on Git

+primer cambio en el master aunque no debería